 Map of the tulip fields in the NetherlandsFor your convenience, we’ve created this map with the location of the flower fields and more places of interest mentioned in this article:

 The tulip fields as part of your Holland itinerary

 Since the Dutch tulip fields enjoy a central location, you could easily explore Amsterdam, The Hague, Utrecht, Leiden, Rotterdam, Alkmaar and Gouda all in the same trip.
 One week would allow you plenty of time to do so.
 The South Holland province is a great place to base yourself.

 So, if you’re looking to stay in the area a bit longer, we would recommend staying in charming The Hague, within walking distance of the train station.
 Our hotel pick is the iconic Hotel des Indes, tried and tested by yours truly.
 Don’t miss the afternoon tea here!
 An alternative is Hotel Indigo The Hague.
 Check out our article on the best things to do in The Hague for more inspiration.

 You might want to look into the Holland Pass for fast-track entrance and discounts at most of Holland’s museums and attractions.

 Flower events in the region

 Holland Tulip Festival in Amsterdam city

-Flower Parade from Noordwijk to Haarlem in the Bollenstreek (South Holland province)
+Flower Parade from Noordwijk to Haarlem in the Bollenstreek (South to North Holland provinces)

 The Flower Parade, or Bloemencorso Bollenstreek in Dutch, is a 25-mile (40 km) long festive parade from Noordwijk’s Vuurtoren to Haarlem.
 Dozens of floats, decorated with tulips and other bulb flowers, brighten up the local streets to bring a touch of spring to the locals.
-The 2019 edition will be held on Saturday 13th April.
-Click here to check out the details of the route.
+The 2020 edition will be held on Saturday 25th April.
+Click here to find out more closer to the date.